-2.2 Alpine Event Officials
+2.2 ALPINE EVENT OFFICIALS

 - 2.2.1 Race Committees.
 The race committee shall be responsible for all technical aspects in the conduct of competition, including course selection and preparation.
 They shall approve the appointment and replacement of all subordinate officials.
-The race committee shall be constituted as follows: the chief of race (chair), technical delegate, referee, chief of start, chief of finish, chief of course, chief of calculation, and chief timer.
+The race committee shall be constituted as follows: the chief of race (chair), technical delegate, referee, Start and Finish Referee, chief of course, chief of timing and calculation.
 Duties of other officials as listed in the rule may be combined or are optional as conditions dictate.
-The technical delegate, chief of race, super gatekeepers, referee, start and finish referee, course setters and forerunners must be current members of the United State Ski Association. - 2.2.2 Coaches' Representative.
-The coaches' representative and alternate coaches' representative shall be selected at the orientation meeting for each event by random draw of all teams entered in that event.
-The coaches' and alternate coaches' representative must be affiliated with different teams and must be knowledgeable in the discipline to which they are assigned.
-The duties of the coaches' representative are: - 2.2.2.1 To serve as a voting member of the jury; - 2.2.2.2 To attend all race committee meetings in order to provide coaches' input into the conduct of the meet; - 2.2.2.3 To accompany the referee and other members of the jury in the inspection of the courses immediately after they have been set; and - 2.2.2.4 The alternate coaches' representative shall attend all jury meetings and shall have a vote only if a decision is required concerning a competitor from the coaches' representative's school.
-(In such cases, the coaches' representative is disqualified from voting.) - 2.2.3 Jury.
+The technical delegate, chief of race, super gatekeepers, referee, start and finish referee, course setters and forerunners must be current members of the U.S. Ski and Snowboard Association. - 2.2.2 Jury.
 No person can hold more than one position on the jury for any single event.
 Competitors may not serve as jury members.
-Nonvoting members include the chief of start and the chief of finish.
+Nonvoting members include the chief of start and finish.
 The same jury may be used for all competition on the same day.
-The jury for each event shall be made up of the following voting members: the technical delegate, who serves as chair and who has the deciding vote in the case of a tie vote including his or her own vote; the chief of race; the referee; and the coaches' representative.
+The jury for each event shall be made up of the following voting members: the technical delegate, who serves as chair and who has the deciding vote in the case of a tie vote including their own vote; the chief of race; and the referee.
 The jury must be pre-approved by the games committee and a full disclaimer of possible conflicts of interest for all jury members must be made before serving on the jury.
-The duties of the jury are: - 2.2.3.1 To inspect the courses before the event and ensure that they are in the best possible condition.
-Particular attention should be paid to the following points: sufficient snow depth and preparation, including use of
+The duties of the jury are: - 2.2.2.1 To inspect the courses before the event and ensure that they are in the best possible condition.
+Particular attention should be paid to the following points: sufficient snow depth and preparation, including use of chemicals on courses and hills; sufficient protection of all danger spots; inspection of medical and rescue facilities; inspection of start/finish areas; and inspection of established course-control and crowd-control barriers; - 2.2.2.2 Ensure that competition is conducted in accordance with NCAA rules; make recommendations on cancellation, discontinuance or post-ponement of competition to the technical delegate or jury; and care for all matters not otherwise prescribed; - 2.2.2.3 To adjudicate any protests and questionable disqualifications resulting from an event when directed by the technical delegate.
+Films or videotapes may be used by the jury;

-- chemicals on courses and hills; sufficient protection of all danger spots; inspection of medical and rescue facilities; inspection of start/finish areas; and inspection of established course-control and crowd-control barriers; - 2.2.3.2 Ensure that competition is conducted in accordance with NCAA rules; make recommendations on cancellation, discontinuance or postponement of competition to the technical delegate or jury; and care for all matters not otherwise prescribed; - 2.2.3.3 To adjudicate any protests and questionable disqualifications resulting from an event when directed by the technical delegate.
-Films or videotapes may be used by the jury; - 2.2.3.4 To have the right and obligation, by majority vote, to change the control gates or demand additional control gates to ensure the safety of the racers; - 2.2.3.5 To disqualify a racer for a lost ski when warranted by safety factors at a respective site; and - 2.2.3.6 To supervise the conduct of the events.
+- 2.2.2.4 To have the right and obligation, by majority vote, to change the control gates or demand additional control gates to ensure the safety of the racers; - 2.2.2.5 To disqualify a racer for a lost ski when warranted by safety factors at a respective site; and - 2.2.2.6 To supervise the conduct of the events.